Prepare network mapping for Hyper-V VM disaster recovery to Azure

 VM2 (replica of VM1) VMNetwork1-Shanghai

-With these settings, let's review what happens in a couple of possible scenarios.
+With these settings, review what happens in a couple of possible scenarios.

 Scenario Outcome

 No change in the network properties of VM-2 after failover.
-VM-1 remains connected to the source network.
+VM-1 stays connected to the source network.

 Network properties of VM-2 are changed after failover and is disconnected.
 VM-1 is disconnected.

-Network properties of VM-2 are changed after failover and is connected to VMNetwork2-Shanghai.
+Network properties of VM-2 change after failover and connect to VMNetwork2-Shanghai.
 If VMNetwork2-Shanghai isn't mapped, VM-1 will be disconnected.

-Network mapping of VMNetwork1-Shanghai is changed.
-VM-1 will be connected to the network now mapped to VMNetwork1-Shanghai.
+Network mapping of VMNetwork1-Shanghai changes.
+VM-1 connects to the network now mapped to VMNetwork1-Shanghai.

 Next steps